What Is The Most Popular Print Size?

-The third step is deciding if you will use a fine art printer at home, sell prints on a print-on-demand platform, or get copies made at a local printing service.
+The third step is deciding if you will use a fine art printer at home, use a print-on-demand platform, or get copies made at a local printing service.

-Offering multiple sizes of fine art prints will be more appealing to a broader audience however if you are selling giclee prints at an art show you will have to decide what size prints to display.
+Offering multiple sizes of fine art prints will appeal to a broader audience; however, if you sell giclee prints at an art show, you will have to decide what size to display.

-If a person is inquiring about different sizes you can always send them to your print-on-demand shop.
+If someone is inquiring about different sizes, you can always send them to your print-on-demand shop.